gregology/gregology.github.io/_posts/2026-02-05-elegant-code-contributions.md

 But shit code is also now free and far more common.

 ### Default to code
+Asking an agent to do a programmable task is the robot equivalent of _this meeting could have been an email_.
 Don't burn tokens trying to convince a non deterministic machine to do a programmable task.

 ### MCP - Most Costly Protocol
 MCP was developed by a company that sells tokens.
 The official GitHub MCP for instance has hundreds of commands of which your agent will likely use a dozen.
 The rest of those commands just fill up your agents context window.
 There are more efficient ways to give agents access to tools.